node-apn/node-apn/doc/apn.markdown

 After you have created a `Provider` and a `Notification` you can send it to Apple.
 The module will take care of creating a secure connection, encoding the payload, transmitting it, handling errors and processing the response.

-The `send` method returns a [`Promise`](promise) which will be fulfilled when all notifications have been successfully sent, or failed due to an error.
+The `send` method returns a [`Promise`][promise] which will be fulfilled when all notifications have been successfully sent, or failed due to an error.
 The resolved value contains information about successful transmissions as well as details of failures.

 ```javascript
 provider.send(notification, deviceTokens).then( (response) => {